- Every business owner, especially small business owners, need to be fully aware of the importance of adequate insurance protection.

 Essential for keeping your employees safe.
 If you have more than two people working for you, workers’ compensation will most likely be your most important insurance cover.
 It’s required to protect against staff who are injured on the job.
 Wage replacements and medical and legal costs are some of the expenses workers’ compensation will cover.

 If your small business offers advisory services, you’ll need to take out professional indemnity insurance.
 PI protects if claims are made against you including breaches of confidentiality, conflicts of interest, negligence, breach of duty of care and civil liabilities.

 Public liability insurance protects against financial risks if damage has been caused by your products/services.
 Property damage, injury or death can occur due to negligence, resulting in substantial losses.
 If claims are made against your business, public liability will help to cover the costs and protect your business’s reputation.

 Coverage against inadvertent breaches of legislation, but deliberate illegal or unethical practices are likely to be excluded.
 Management liability will protect your assets and small business.
 This level of insurance is complex but can include other policies such as cyber or privacy liability and employment practices liability.

-Life insurance is paid as a lump sum payment in the event of a death or diagnoses of terminal illness.
+Life insurance is paid as a lump sum payment in the event of a death or diagnosis of a terminal illness.
 Should the worst happen, mortgages and other debts can be paid off, as well as children’s education, bills and funeral arrangements.
-As with income protection or PAI, this isn’t mandatory but provides peace of mind and financial security for dependants.
+As with income protection or PAI, this isn’t mandatory but provides peace of mind and financial security for dependents.

 Just because your small business is set up at home, doesn’t mean you don’t need insurance.